SELJAK BRAND x CITIZEN WOLF

 The Better Threads Roundtable was a waste-to-resource focused business gathering on Sydney on 26 September, 2016, that discussed the barriers and opportunities to a circular denim business model in Australia.
 The event brought together 10 key stakeholders from a range of industries including denim and cotton production, logistics, retail, charity and upcycling, expert consulting, waste and recycling and academia to discuss different circular economy approaches.
 The body of knowledge and useful insights gained by the business roundtable was distilled into a report that was distributed to interested parties.

-To see the project's findings click here.
+To see the project's findings check out the Better Threads Roundtable Report.